KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 The storing of LoRa messages from TTN and Loriot.io was temporary impossible.
 LoRa from Actility networks were stored.

 **Preliminary Root Cause**:
-Engineers determined that an error in a recent deployment of a new auto-assignment feature to the backend of the KOLIBRI Cloud caused a conflict with specific LoRa-server protocol implementation.
+Engineers determined that an error in a recent deployment of a new auto-assignment feature to the backend of the PressureSuite Cloud caused a conflict with specific LoRa-server protocol implementation.

 **Mitigation:**:
 Engineers fixed and tested the protocol issue.

 **Next Steps**:
-Customers who lost important data can contact the KOLIBRI Cloud support (kolibri@keller-druck.com) to retrieve the missing measurement data from the log files.
+Customers who lost important data can contact the PressureSuite Cloud support (pressuresuite@keller-druck.com) to retrieve the missing measurement data from the log files.

 ---